ericproffitt/TopicModelsVB.jl/README.md

 We can now see that many of the most troublesome corpus-specific stop words have been automatically filtered out, while those that remain are mostly those which tend to cluster within their own, more generic, topic.

 ### CTM
-For our final test with the NSF Abstracts corpus, let's upgrade our model to a filtered *correlated* topic model (fCTM)
+For our final example using the NSF Abstracts corpus, let's upgrade our model to a filtered *correlated* topic model (fCTM)
 ```julia
 srand(1)